juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 ```
 Replace <account_id> with your AWS account ID.

-Now generate credentials for the user and keep the access key ID and secret key. eksctl requires the AWS CLI to be installed.
-If you don't have it, run:
+Now generate credentials for the user and keep the access key ID and secret key. `eksctl` requires the AWS CLI to be installed.
+If you don't have it installed, run:

 ```
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"